ERASMUS MOBILITY CONSORTIUM CALL FOR APPLICATIONS ERASMUS STUDENT MOBILITY FOR PLACEMENT (TRAINEESHIP/INTERNSHIP)

 Host Countries are:

-Germany, Austria, Belgium, United Kingdom, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Croatia, Netherlands, Ireland, Spain, Sweden, Italy, Iceland, Southern Cyprus, Letonia, Liechtenstein, Lithuania, Luxembourg, Hungary, Macedonia, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Greece.
+Germany, Germany, Belgium, United Kingdom, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Croatia, Netherlands, Ireland, Spain, Sweden, Italy, Iceland, Southern Cyprus, Latvia, Liechtenstein, Lithuania, Luxembourg, Hungary, Macedonia, Malta, Norway, Poland, Portugal, Romania, Slovakia, Serbia, Slovenia, Greece.

-It is also possible to carry out a traineeship in a higher education institution located in one of the Programme Countries.
-However, the programme of the traineeship cannot consist of following courses, as that would be considered a study period and not a traineeship.
-Master and PhD students who completed their course load and are currently developing their theses should apply to Student Mobility for Studies (Learning Mobility), for studies (with credits) they will carry out working with an advisor, which do not make part of a traineeship.
+It is also possible to carry out a traineeship in a higher education.
+However, the traineeship must be aimed at gaining work experience in that institution’s administrative units.
+Otherwise, it would be considered a study period and not a traineeship.
+Master and PhD students who are currently developing their theses should apply to Student Mobility for Studies (with credits) they will carry out under the supervision of an advisor, which do not make part of a traineeship.

 FINDING A TRAINEESHIP/INTERNSHIP